 Breast Mesh Side Effect Lawsuit Overview

-Lawsuits are being investigated on behalf of women who received internal bra mesh implants and later developed serious side effects or complications that required revision or removal surgery.
+Breast mesh lawsuits are being investigated on behalf of women who underwent internal bra procedures and later developed serious side effects or complications that required revision or removal surgery.

 Often referred to as breast mesh scaffolds, these surgical implants are made from materials originally designed for hernia repair and other soft-tissue reinforcement.
 In recent years, they have been repurposed and sold to plastic surgeons as internal support slings intended to maintain breast shape and stability following augmentation, lift, or reconstruction procedures.

-Although manufacturers sold these products that were used off-label for cosmetic and post-mastectomy breast surgeries, none have been approved or cleared by the U.S. Food and Drug Administration (FDA) for safe or effective use in breast tissue.
+Although manufacturers sold these products that were used off-label for breast mesh implants and post-mastectomy breast surgeries, none have been approved or cleared by the U.S. Food and Drug Administration (FDA) for safe or effective use in breast tissue.

-With a growing number of women reporting painful complications, breast mesh lawsuits are now being investigated over manufacturers alleged failure to adequately warn about the risks of using these materials in the breast.
+With a growing number of women reporting painful complications, GalaFLEX lawsuits and Phasix lawsuits are now being pursued over manufacturers alleged failure to adequately warn about the risks of using these materials in the breast.

 Who Qualifies for a Breast Mesh Lawsuit?